 Seniors (HON 400): Includes all the qualifications for IHS juniors, plus active and creative participation in the IHS Research Project.

 The IHS Mentor will evaluate the 12 students at the end of each semester, or more often as necessary.
 Students refusing genuine engagement with the program will be asked to resign.
 At any time, a student in the HIS may request to withdraw from the Ignatian Honors Seminar, but those holding Laut Scholarships will forfeit the remainder of their scholarship money.

 All IHS members who have met the qualifications for IHS participation will graduate with Ignatian Honors at the annual WJU Commencement ceremony in May.
 It is expected that IHS members will have completed all four semesters with the seminar.
 However, reasonable one-semester exemptions are available (except for the HON 400 Spring semester, when the IHS Research Project is due) for:

 - health or injury.

 Ignatian Honors Scholars anticipating the necessity of an exemption are encouraged to contact the Director of the Honors Program and the IHS Mentor at once.

 Ignatian Honors Seminar graduates will be distinguished by category at Commencement and provided distinguishing garb to augment the traditional academic gown.
-Because of the cumulative GPA requirement for Ignatian Honors Scholars, all IHS graduates will also graduate with some level of WJU academic honors.
+Because of the cumulative GPA requirement for Ignatian Honors Scholars, all IHS graduates will also graduate with some level of WJU "Latin honors" (summa cum laude, etc.).